This page contains affiliate links. Please read our disclosure for more info.

 It’s worth seeing from the outside, though, which is why it’s a stop later on this route.

-If you really want to visit the Louvre, buy your tickets online in advance or at least use the quieter Carrousel entrance in the mall below the museum.
+If you really want to visit the Louvre, buy your tickets online in advance and use the quieter Carrousel entrance in the mall below the museum.
 Note that it’s closed on Tuesdays.
 These Louvre tips will help you make the most of your visit.

 I think the Musée d’Orsay is a better choice if you only have time for one art museum in Paris.